 Nai Khanomton has knocked down the champion and the angered king has sent another 9 warriors one after another to beat him down but they failed to do so.
 Soon after the famous warrior got released by his captors and returned to Thailand.
 The day when he returned to his homeland is celebrated as The National Muay Thai Day.

 Whether you believe in this story or not the fact is that Muay Boran was a lethal weapon in times of hand-to-hand combat and it granted Thais an advantage on the battlefield over the Burmese invaders.

 Modernization of Muay Thai has started at the beginning of the XX century:

-In 1930's a new set of rules was established following a tragic death of one of the fighters in the ring.
+In the 1930s a new set of rules was established following the tragic death of one of the fighters in the ring.
 Since then professional fighters must wear boxing gloves and foot protectors which greatly reduced fatal accidents in the ring.
-Prior to that date, the fighters used to wrap their hands with just a hemp rope.
+Before that date, the fighters used to wrap their hands with just a hemp rope.